 What is the cost of Skilled Nursing Facilities?

 The cost of skilled nursing facilities will vary widely between facilities, but can become quite expensive, even with some forms of health insurance coverage.
 Some skilled nursing facilities may require additional charges for services such as a private room, cosmetic and grooming items, access to telephone and television and special prepared rooms.
-Medicare Part A coverage plan may cover the care that is provided in a skilled nursing facility, if the facility accepts the Medicare payments.
+Medicare Part A coverage plans may cover the care that is provided in a skilled nursing facility, if the facility accepts the Medicare payments.
 Additionally, you may be expected to pay a portion of your medical expenses through co-insurance.
 The amount of your co-insurance can increase, depending on the number of days that you spend in the skilled nursing facility.
 Given that a great deal of Medicare beneficiaries are often also on Medicaid, it is crucial that you understand that Medicaid may be able to cover additional services that are provided within a nursing facility, as well as provide a greater length of coverage in comparison to Medicare.
 If your doctor recommends that you become a resident of one of these facilities, it is important that you ask about what benefits of skilled nursing facilities will come with an additional fee and which services may be covered by any health insurance policy that you may hold.
-For more information about the cost of a skilled nursing facility, get our comprehensive guide.

 How to Find a Skilled Nursing Facility Directory